 Congratulations!
 You got the promotion to VP of Sales.
 You may be returning from Sales Kickoff.
 Maybe you are getting settled from the President’s Club trip.
-Very soon you will ask yourself, ”What do I do now?”
+Very soon you will ask yourself, “What do I do now?”
 Moving up in your career is both exciting and stressful.
 All great sales leaders have a plan on how to win.
 To accelerate your success, discover how the world’s top sales leaders meet aggressive revenue growth goals using the management methodology in our workbook, How to Make Your Number in 2017.
 Begin by answering the questions on page 260 of the PDF to determine if your sales strategy is a problem.

 The guide highlights the areas that successful VPs should focus on.
 More importantly, it tells you the sequence that you should do them in.
 Many new sales leaders waste time because they don’t know where to focus.
 Here are a few that can impact your success: